dothedada/mmejia-cv/src/assets/data/en.md

 ### Image

-My fascination with semiotics and the image as a historical document has led me to develop a critical and reflective perspective.
-This allows me to address complex social issues such as disability, human rights, education, climate change, and armed conflict with respect and depth.
+I love semiotics and working with images as historical documents, this has enabled me to develop a critical and thoughtful view, which helps me to address in depth issues such as culture, functional and cognitive diversity, human rights, education, climate change and armed conflict.

 ### Information

-I have worked on tasks ranging from research and structuring information to creating narratives and visual strategies for effective communication.
-Additionally, I enjoy sharing what I’ve learned through workshops, classes, and labs focused on visual communication, ethics, and technology.
+I have worked from researching and structuring information to creating narratives and visual strategies to communicate ideas effectively.
+In addition, I enjoy sharing what I have learned through workshops, classes and labs focused on visual communication, ethics and technology.

 ---(Portfolio)